knpuniversity/ansible/knpu/ansistrano/shared-optimizations.md

 When the deploy finishes... awesome!
 The `yarn install` task was almost *instant*, and the deploy was nearly two minutes faster!
 Zoom!

-Next, it's time to demystify and fix our cache file permissions.
+Next, it's time to demystify and fix our cache directory permissions.